Azaima-Asghar/Kickstarter-Analysis/README.md

 # Summary

-I would recommend Louise should try to keep a realistic goal amount she wants to raise for her play "Fever" from the fundraising campaign to have greater chances of success.
-She should also make her campaign to have a shorter length and she should aim to launch her fundraising campaign in summer time.
-This will increase the probability that Louise will have a successful campaign.
+Based on the data analysis performed on the Kickstarter data I would recommend Louise should try to keep a realistic goal amount she wants to raise for her play "Fever" from the fundraising campaign to have greater chances of success.
+She should also make her campaign to have a shorter length (around 30 days) and she should also aim to launch her fundraising campaign during the summer time (May would be the best month).
+This will increase the probability that Louise will have a successful fundraising campaign for her play.